 - being authorized by an issuer to furnish goods or services on presentation of a credit card or debit card, he, with intent to defraud the issuer or a cardholder, fails to furnish goods or services that he represents in writing to the issuer.

 The offenses listed above will be classified as state jail felonies.
 In Texas, a state jail felony, if convicted, comes with a presumptive sentence of not more than two years and not less than 180 in jail, along with a fine not to exceed $10,000.

 Find A Dallas County Defense Attorney for Credit Card Fraud Charges | Law Offices of Richard C. McConathy

-If you are currently charged with a credit card fraud in North Texas, the consequences for not preparing yourself can be severe.
-Considering that this offense is considered a felony, not only will possibly have to deal with length jail sentences and costly fines, you will also have a felony conviction on your permanent record, potentially hurting your social and professional well-being.
+If you are currently charged with credit card fraud in North Texas, the consequences of not preparing yourself can be severe.
+Considering that this offense is considered a felony, not only will possibly have to deal with lengthy jail sentences and costly fines, but you will also have a felony conviction on your permanent record, potentially hurting your social and professional well-being.

 With this in mind, working with the qualified and professional legal team at Law Offices of Richard C. McConathy will enable you to take advantage of the extensive legal knowledge and experience contained by the staff.
 They are dedicated to providing excellent client service while making certain your rights are protected throughout the entire process.
 This commitment will be implemented to give you the best possible opportunity to get the charges reduced or dismissed.